-Adult and Child routine dental treatment during COVID-19 pandemic
+Adult and child routine dental treatment following the COVID-19 pandemic

-We are pleased to say that Newcastle Dental Hospital has now resumed all of our usual dental treatments to varying degrees.
+We are pleased to say that Newcastle Dental Hospital has now resumed all of our usual dental treatments.
 This includes treatment by students, and treatments involving sedation or general anaesthetic.

 Those patients who have had treatments cancelled or postponed shall be contacted in due course.

 Some procedures and processes are now different due to the COVID-19 pandemic.
 To ensure the safety of patients and staff, you shall be informed of how these affect you or the delivery of your treatment either before or at your appointment.

 Some of our consultations may take place by telephone or video-consultation platforms.

 If you have a dental emergency, please contact your family General Dental Practitioner (the dentist you see on the “high street” normally) in the first instance by telephone.
 They may be able to provide guidance or help over the phone.